andrewjsmith00/notes/Machine Learning Specialty/Data Preparation/Data Preparation.md

 Before we can clean the data, we need to understand the data.

 Data preparation is the process of transforming a dataset using different techniques to prepare it for [[Model Training]] and testing.
-In essence, we change the dataset so it is ready for machine learning.
+In essence, we change the dataset so it is ready for [[machine learning]].

 If we feed a model unprepared data, it will not be good.